TedStudley/Advection-Diffusion-Codes/Diffusion/2D/FDM/README.md

 ------
 Output is handled through the function `displayField`.
 There are two ways to call `displayField`, by either specifying an output stream, or simply sending the output to `stdout`.
 To send output to `stdout`, you may simply call `displayField (u, N)`, where `u` is the temperature field to display, and `N` is the number of subdivisions in each spatial direction.
 To sent output to an arbitrary output stream, call `displayField (u, N, stream)`, where `u` and `N` are defined as before, and `stream` is the output stream to be written to.

+Included in the same folder as this README is the bash script `plotscript`.
+If your computer can run bash scripts and has gnuplot, you can run this script to automatically plot output files from diffusion-2d.
+Just run it using `./plotscript &lt;input&gt; &lt;size&gt; &lt;output&gt;` where `&lt;input&gt;` is your outputted data from diffusion-2d, `&lt;size&gt;` is the size of the input (`N` from inside diffusion-2d), and `&lt;output&gt;` is the file to output to.
+Currently, plotscript only outputs to vector graphics files, although it is trivial to change the output type by editing the script.

 Function Quickreference
 =======================